diogo-aos/QCThesis/thesis.md

 (describe algorithm...)

 The algorithm implemented and tested is a variant of the one described in [5].
 The genetic operations of cross-over and mutation are taken away.
-This decision was based on the [8], stating that the use of the angle-distance rotation method in the quantum rotation operation produces enough variability.
+This decision was based on the findings of [8], stating that the use of the angle-distance rotation method in the quantum rotation operation produces enough variability.

 ### Testing
 The testing was aimed at benchmarking both accuracy and speed.
+The input used was synthetic data, namely, Gaussian mixtures with variable cardinality and dimensionality.
+The results

+(copy of report)

+Regarding the Quantum K-Means (QK-Means), the tests were performed using 10 oracles, a qubit string length of 8 and 100 generations per round.
+The \textit{classical} K-Means was executed using the \textit{k-means++} centroid initialization method.
+Since QK-Means executes a classical K-Means for each oracle each generation, the number of initializations for K-Means was $\#oracles \times \#generations \times factor$, where $factor$ is a adjustable multiplier.
+Each test had 20 rounds.

+All tests were done with 6 clusters (natural number of clusters).
+Two tests were done with the two dimensional dataset: one with a $factor=1.10$ (increase initializations by 10\%) and another with $factor=1$.
+I'll call these tests T1 and T2.
+The test done with the six dimensional dataset (T3) used $factor=1.10$.

+### Results

+#### Timing results

+(table)

+The mean computation time of classical K-Means is an order of magnitude lower than that of QK-Means.
+However, in classical K-Means the solution typically chosen if the one with lowest sum of euclidean distances of points to their attributed centroid.
+To make a fair comparisson between the two algorithms, the Davies-Bouldin index of all classical K-Means solutions was computed and used as the criterea to choose the best solution.
+When this is done, we can see that the total time of classical K-Means is actually higher that that of QK-Means in T1 and T3, but this is only due to the 1.10 multiplier on the number of initializations.
+In T2, possibly the fairest comparisson, the computation times become very similar with only a 2\% difference between the two algorithms.

 ## Schrödinger equation
 The first step in this methodology is to compute a probability density function of the input data.
 This is done with a Parzen-window estimator in [2,3] This function will be the wave function in the Schrodinger equation.
 Having this information we'll compute the potential function that corresponds to the state of minimum energy (ground state = eigenstate with minimum eigenvalue) [2].